-mlrun.run.handler(labels: Optional[Dict[str, str]] = None, outputs: Optional[List[Optional[Union[Tuple[str, mlrun.run.ArtifactType], Tuple[str, str], Tuple[str, mlrun.run.ArtifactType, Dict[str, Any]],
+mlrun.run.handler(labels: Optional[Dict[str, str]] = None, outputs: Optional[List[Union[str, Dict[str, str]]]] = None, inputs: Union[bool, Dict[str, Union[str, Type]]] = True)

-Tuple[str, str, Dict[str, Any]], str]]]] = None, inputs: Union[bool, Dict[str, Type]] = True) MLRun's handler is a decorator to wrap a function and enable setting labels, automatic mlrun.DataItem parsing and outputs logging.
+MLRun's handler is a decorator to wrap a function and enable setting labels, automatic mlrun.DataItem parsing and outputs logging.

-- labels Labels to add to the run.
+• labels - Labels to add to the run.
 Expecting a dictionary with the labels names as keys.
 Default: None.

 - outputs Logging configurations for the function's returned values.
-Expecting a list of tuples and None values:

-- str A string in the format of '{key}:{artifact\type}'.
+Expecting a list of tuples and None values: - str A string in the format of '{key}:{artifact\type}'.
 If a string was given without ':' it will indicate the key and the artifact type will be according to the returned value type.

-- tuple A tuple of:

-- \ [0]: str The key (name) of the artifact to use for the logged output.

-- \ [1]: Union[ArtifactType, str] = "result" An ArtifactType enum or an equivalent string, that indicates how to log the returned value.
-The artifact types can be one of:

-- · DATASET = "dataset"

-- · DIRECTORY = "directory"

-- $\cdot$ FILE = "file"

-- · OBJECT = "object"

-- $\cdot$ PLOT = "plot"

-- · RESULT = "result".

-- \ [2]: Optional[Dict[str, Any]] A keyword arguments dictionary with the properties to pass to the relevant logging function (one of context.log\artifact, context.log\result, context.log\dataset).

-- None Do not log the output.
+The artifact types can be one of: "dataset", "directory", "file", "object", "plot" and "result". - Dict[str, str] A dictionary of logging configuration. the key 'key' is mandatory for the logged artifact key. - None Do not log the output.